Cooperbuilt/reduxGram/readme.md

-# Learn Redux
+# A Learn Redux App

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+Simple React + Redux implementation following the Wes Bos Redux tutorial and adding some of my own flavor.

 ## Running